Team Canada Medal Count

 Events: 2 (2 women)

-Formerly known as synchronized swimming, artistic swimming is one of three sports (along with rhythmic gymnastics and softball) that are contested only by women at the Olympic Games.
+Formerly known as synchronized swimming, artistic swimming is one of two sports (along with rhythmic gymnastics) that are contested only by women at the Olympic Games.

 There are two events on the program: duet and team.